The Beautiful Sezibwa falls

-The Sezibwa Falls are located 32 Km along the Kampala- Jinja highway.
-It is one of Uganda’s hidden cultural treasures with one part owned by Buganda Kingdom and another by the Anglican Church of Uganda.
-It takes approximately 30 minutes drive from the capital Kampala depending on the traffic flowing out of the city.
-The sezibwa falls tour is usually part of the famous Jinja one day tour that takes you to Mabira forest and source of river nile.
-You can alternatively have this tour included on your longer Uganda safaris like the gorilla safaris, wildlife safari, birding safari or the cultural safaris.
+The drive to Sezibwa falls takes approximately 1 hour from Kampala depending on the traffic flow.
+The sezibwa falls tour is usually part of the famous Jinja one day tour.
+The tour takes you to Mabira forest and the source of river nile.
+You can alternatively have this tour included on your gorilla safaris, wildlife safari, birding safari or the cultural safaris.

-The source of Sezibwa river is in Buikwe District and runs for a total length of about 150 km from the source to the end.
-The Sezibwa falls site offers beautiful views of waterfalls marked with sharp-edged rocks and splendid sound of waters flowing down the indented rocks.
-The Sezibwa Falls are 7 meters high with beautiful scenery for relaxation and enjoyment as birds sing in the trees.
+Sezibwa river runs for a total length of about 150 km.
+The Sezibwa falls site offers beautiful views of waterfalls marked with sharp-edged rocks.
+Enjoy the splendid sound of waters flowing down the indented rocks.
+The Sezibwa Falls are 7 meters high with beautiful scenery for relaxation and enjoyment.

 The Legend of River Sezibwa

-There is a traditional legend believed concerning the origin of Sezibwa river and subsequently Sezibwa falls according to the Baganda people residing in this area.
+There is a traditional legend concerning the origin of Sezibwa river according to the Baganda people.
 The river is believed to have been born by a woman named Nakkungu Tebatuusa whose husband was Nsubuga Sebwaatowho while on her way to Kavuma Bukunja.

 Sezibwa falls area is one of the many destinations for birding in Uganda.
-For an avid bird watcher this makes for a good weekend away exploring some of the common and rare species of birds.
-The area is rich in some water birds, forest species and some savannah species found in the agricultural gardens adjacent to the falls.
+For an avid bird watcher this makes for a good weekend away.
+The area is rich in some water birds, forest species and some savannah species found in the agricultural gardens.
 Some of the birds found in this area include the rare African finfoot which was previously only known to be easily seen on a boat trip in Lake Mburo national park.
 The giant Kingfisher is also known to enjoy the lower tree branches of trees near the flowing River Sezibwa after the water falls.

 Rock climbing at Sezibwa falls